Warchal strings — violin, viola & cello

 SetBest forFeel / soundNotes

-The Beast Soloistic projection & stage power 3 synthetic strings + helix E Tensions at 327 mm; eco packaging.
+The Beast Soloistic projection & stage power 3 synthetic strings + helix E Tensions at 327 mm; eco packaging; silver D

-Amber Warm, rich colour; anti-whistle E W-Core® warmth Great all-round choice.
+Amber Warm, rich colour; anti-whistle E W-Core® warmth Warmth and power; silver D now (hydronalium discontinued)

-Brilliant Clarity + projection Fast, focused Also Brilliant Vintage (lower tension for antiques).
+Brilliant Clarity + projection Fast, focused, and bright Also Brilliant Vintage (lower tension for antiques).

 Metal A options: Russian Style & Avantgarde